4mcking/alx-higher_level_programming/README.md

 ## Acknowledgements ©️

 All work contained in this project was completed as part of the curriculum for ALX Africa.
-ALX Africa is an online-based full stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
+ALX Africa's SE Programme is an online-based full stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
 For more information, visit [this link](https://www.alxafrica.com/).